Witchcraft in the Philippines: Methods

 Kulam uses beetles, effigies, poppets, a boiling pot or some other type of representation of the target victim.
 These are usually "linked" by including bodily exuviae like hair or nail clippings.
-These are activated by chants, spells, or symbols (sometimes syncretized with Christian or Muslim rituals).
+These are triggered by chants, spells, or symbols (sometimes syncretized with Christian or Muslim rituals).
 The sorcerer then either harms the effigy to cause corresponding harm to the victim, or physically "sends" objects into the victim's body (which can range from insects, stones, to pins).
-Earth (soil), fire, herbs, spices, candles, oils and kitchenwares and utensils are often used for rituals, charms, spells and potions.
+Earth (soil), fire, herbs, spices, candles, oils and kitchenware and utensils are commonly used for rituals, charms, spells and potions.
 In some instances, the ingredients of the ritual themselves determine the effects.
-For example, adding seawater to a boiling pot "linked" to a victim is said to cause the victim's belly to swell and ache in time with the tides.
+For example, adding seawater to a boiling pot "connected" to a victim is said to cause the victim's belly to swell and ache in time with the tides.
 This type of sorcery was documented as early as the 17th century by Francisco Combés.
 Barang (the term barang refers to a type of beetle in Visayan) usually employs a swarm of destructive insects, specifically carnivorous beetles.
-Other methods are usik (sharp magic, or induced illnesses using smaller insects), hilo and lason (poison magic), paktol (doll magic, using skulls or representations of the victim), laga (boiling magic, Lágà sometimes written as la-ga or la-aga, means to brew or to boil [in a pot]), and sampal (sea creature magic).
+Other techniques are usik (sharp magic, or induced illnesses using smaller insects), hilo and lason (poison magic), paktol (doll magic, using skulls or representations of the victim), laga (boiling magic, Lágà sometimes written as la-ga or la-aga, means to brew or to boil [in a pot]), and sampal (sea creature magic).
 Other malevolent powers are more direct.
-These include the ability to kill another person instantly with magic spells, the ability to cast curses or the evil eye, the ability to "abduct" a person's soul, or the ability to send evil spirits or familiar animals to possess or harm the victim.
+These include the ability to harm another person instantly with magic spells, the ability to cast curses or the evil eye, the ability to "abduct" a person's soul, or the ability to send evil spirits or familiar animals to possess or injure the victim.

 Practitioners

 There are various names for sorcerers in Philippine ethnic groups.
 Most of these names have negative connotations, and thus is also translated to "witch" or "hag" in English sources.
-These witches actually include a variety of different kinds of people with differing occupations and cultural connotations which depend on the ethnic group they are associated with.
+These witches encompass a wide range of individuals who may differ considerably in terms of their occupations, social roles, practices, and cultural associations.
+Their identities and the ways in which they are viewed can differ depending on the specific ethnic group, community, or cultural tradition with which they are associated.
+As a result, the concept of a witch is not necessarily consistent across different groups, as each community may have its own beliefs, interpretations, and characteristics ascribed to these individuals.
 They are completely different from the Western notion of what a witch is.
 They include Bikol: parakaraw; Ilocano: managtanem, managinulod, mannamay; Ivatan: mamkaw, manulib; Kapampangan: mangkukusim (or mangkukusino); Pangasinan: manananem, mangngibawanen; Tagalog: mangkukulam, manggagaway, may-galing, hukluban (or hukloban); Visayan: dalagangan, dunganon, dalongdongan, busalian, mambabarang (or mamamarang, mamalarang, barangan), usikan (or osikan), paktolan, sigbinan, manughiwit, mamumuyag, mang-aawog (or mang-aawug, mang-aaug), Hiligaynon: manog hiwit.
 Other terms are the Spanish brujo and bruja (masculine and feminine forms of "witch"; Filipinized as bruho and bruha).